Every figure on PlainSchools is rendered directly from the source NCES, CRDC and F-33 federal

 How many schools are in Woodlawn Unit School District 209?

-Woodlawn Unit School District 209 has 2 schools, including 1 other, 1 high.
+Woodlawn Unit School District 209 has 2 schools, including 1 combined, 1 high.
 Total enrollment is 491 students.

 How much does Woodlawn Unit School District 209 spend per student?